Postgraduate Course: Discourse Comprehension (PSYL11002)

 On completion of this course, the student will be able to:

-- demonstrate an advanced understanding of the core theoretical issues in current research on discourse comprehension
+- obtain an advanced understanding of the core issues in current research on discourse comprehension.

 |Graduate Attributes and Skills

 ||Attend all lectures as scheduled

 |Course organiser||Dr Patrick Sturt

 |Course secretary||Miss Toni Noble